Brought to you by Entrepreneur Partner Studio Staff

 Meet the moment with messaging.

-Well before the onset of the global health crisis, as many as four in five consumers said they use search engines to find local information—such as products and services they need and the nearby businesses that provide them.
+Well before the onset of the global health crisis, as many as 4 in 5 consumers said they use search engines to find local information—such as products and services they need and the nearby businesses that provide them.
 That’s a lot of local search.

 As such, businesses that want to capture customers need to ensure that their ads are targeted in terms of messaging and location.
 It’s all about the ability to target the right customer at the right time with the right message, MacLeay says.